Harold Riley (artist)

-Harold Francis Riley DL (born 21 December 1934), is an English artist.
+Harold Francis Riley, DL (21 December 1934 – 18 April 2023) was an English artist.
 He sold his first painting to the Salford Museum and Art Gallery when he was 11.

 Biography

-Riley attended Salford Grammar School.
-In 1951 he won a scholarship to the Slade School of Fine Art, University College, London.
-After a one-year postgraduate course at the Slade he won a travel scholarship to Italy, followed by a British Council Scholarship to study in Spain, and went on to study in Florence and Spain before returning to Salford, where he has lived ever since.
+Riley was educated at Salford Grammar School, from where in 1951 he won a scholarship to the Slade School of Fine Art, University College London.
+After a one-year postgraduate course at the Slade, he won a travel scholarship to Italy, followed by a British Council Scholarship to study in Spain, and went on to study in Florence and Spain.
 He completed his National Service as an officer in 1957.